Shooting of Mohamed Taufik Zahar: Reactions

-This is the fourth police shooting in Singapore in 15 years.
-Taufik's wife, Nassida Nasir, opined that death was disproportionate punishment for Taufik, but the public was generally supportive of the actions of the police.
+This was the fourth police shooting in Singapore in 15 years.
+Taufik's wife, Nassida Nasir, opined that death was a disproportionate punishment for Taufik, but the public was generally supportive of the actions of the police.
 Retired and former police officers commented that typical police roadblocks would radio ahead to other police officers stationed to chase after road block runners.
 However, they acknowledged the heightened state of security would have resulted in the police opening fire at Taufik.
 The Singapore government has also defended and commended the actions of the police officers.

 Coroner's inquiry

-Hearings for a coroner's inquiry into the death of Taufik held from January 2016 to March 2016.
+Hearings for a coroner's inquiry into the death of Taufik were held from January 2016 to March 2016.
 Testimonies from the police were heard, with the Gurkha officer who shot the fatal bullet re-enacting his actions in January.
 Syahid would testify as well in March 2016.
-State Counsel Kwek Mean Luck contended that the police did not had the time or opportunity to find out why Taufik would crash through the barriers and if they threats to the security summit.
-Taufik's blood was found to contain to quantities of controlled drugs, Erimin-5 and amphetamine, and 30 times above prescription limits of methamphetamine.
+State Counsel Kwek Mean Luck contended that the police did not have the time or opportunity to find out why Taufik crashed through the barriers and if they were threats to the security summit.
+Taufik's blood was found to contain quantities of controlled drugs, Erimin-5 and amphetamine, and 30 times above the prescription limit of methamphetamine.
 The bullet entering Taufik's head fragmented upon impact and caused a severe brain injury.
 On 22 April 2016, it was ruled that Taufik's death was a "lawful killing".
 The state coroner, Marvin Bay, stated that the officers used their weapons as a last resort and had "reasonable grounds to assume hostile intent and that the car was carrying a vehicle-borne explosive device".